Libertman/learning_git/readme.txt

-you're stupid monkey, go to the Africa
+you're stupid monkey, go to the Africa put a bitochek in your life